aws/sagemaker-python-sdk/doc/using_xgboost.rst

 Customize inference
 -------------------

-In the script that you provide, you can customize the inference behavior by implementing the follwing functions:
+In your inference script, which can be either in the same file as your training script or in a separate file, you can customize the inference behavior by implementing the following functions:
-* ``input_fn`` - how input data is handled.
+* ``input_fn`` - how input data is handled
-* ``predict_fn`` - how the model is invokedfunction, and how the response is returned ).
+* ``predict_fn`` - how the model is invoked
 * ``output_fn`` - How the response data is handled

 These functions are optional.
 If you want to use the default implementations, do not implement them in your training script.